thinkjs/www.thinkjs.org/view/en/doc/2.0/thinkjs_command.md

 thinkjs plugin think-template-dot
 ```

-Suggested that the name of plugin could start with `think-`, so that it's convenient to search for other users after the plugin release to npm repository.
+It suggested that the name of plugin could start with `think-`, so that it's convenient to search for other users after the plugin release to npm repository.